Vacuum-Tube/Advanced_Statistics_1/README.md

 Every (pseudo) entity type has a own script file (where the data of this type is read from the game) and a own gui file (which defines the layout of the data tab).
 The gui programming uses some basic gui creation helpers (basic.lua) as well as a gui generator (guibuilder.lua) for the simple and flexible way of defining large amounts of (semi-)static data.

 ## Contribute
-I am open to any ideas, suggestion and pull requests.
+I am open to any ideas, suggestions and pull requests.
 Eventually ask me about how to proceed if you are going to make bigger changes before a pull request.

 ## Contact